Dog Kennel & Daycare Soundproofing

 How to soundproof a dog kennel

 There are two main factors that play a role in soundproofing any room.
 The first is controlling the sound waves within the room.
 Fewer sound waves mean less echo and reverberation and a lower overall volume.
 The second is preventing those sound waves from breaking out of the building and roaming the neighborhood.
 We’re going to look into both.
-Here’s how to make a soundproof room for dogs.
+Here’s how to make a soundproof room for dogs which can also help reduce the noise impact of excessive barking.

 Add acoustical treatments